 Can You Remove Asbestos Yourself?

-Usually, it is recommended that you hire a professional company to handle the asbestos removal for you.
+It is always recommended that you hire a professional company to handle the asbestos removal for you.
 This is essential if the materials containing asbestos are already damaged or are likely to incur damage during the removal process.
 It is also crucial to hire a professional if the asbestos has been found in the form of a sprayed coating, insulation board or lagging.

 Hiring An Asbestos Removal Company

-If a building inspection has found asbestos, it may not be necessary to remove the materials.
+If a qualified building inspector has found asbestos, it may not be necessary to remove the materials.
 However, if you do need to take action it is highly advisable to use a professional service.